 Seeding will be established using the Weekly Ranking List published 30 days before the start of the first event and the same dated list from one year prior where the skiers rank is the higher of the current list or the previous year's list with a 25% penalty.
-Where seeding ties exist due to current and prior year list scores, the skier ranked from the current listed year will take the higher seed.
+Where seeding ties exist due to current and prior year list scores, the skier ranked from the current listed year will take the higher seed, followed by the skier from the previous year.
+If a tie still exists, then skiers seeding will be subject to a random draw.